Spectral ergodic Banach problem and flat polynomials: Proofs of the first main result (Theorems )

-We notice that there is many way to obtain such sequence of disturbed points.
-Here, we follows the spirit of the Kadets $1/4$ theorem for polynomials due to Marzo-Seip \cite{Marzo-S}.
-This new strategy is based on the Carleson interpolation theory and the very recent refinement of the Marcinkiewicz-Zygmund inequalities.\\
+Following the spirit of the Kadets $1/4$ theorem for polynomials due to Marzo-Seip \cite{Marzo-S}, and the very recent refinement of the Marcinkiewicz-Zygmund inequalities, we start by establishing a necessary and sufficient conditions for a sequence of the analytic trigonometric polynomials to be $L^\alpha$-flat, $\alpha>0$. \\